 The cost of treatment for your pet and others’ pets adds up very quickly.
 Prevention is always the best route to go in terms of money and health.

 Vaccines have changed over the years and become even more convenient and useful.
-Many went from being 1-year vaccines to being 3-year vaccines, so pet owners do not have to worry about them as often.
-This National Immunization Awareness Month, make sure your pets are up-to-date so you are pet can live your fullest and happiest lives together.
+Many went from needing to be updated every year to every 3 years so pet owners do not have to worry about them as often.
+This National Immunization Awareness Month, make sure your pets vaccines are up-to-date so you are pet can live your fullest and happiest lives together.